4ms/metamodule/docs/BasicVCVPatching.md

 We can now send this patch to the hardware MetaModule.
 To export your patch, click the big red SAVE button on the top-right of the software MetaModule's interface.
 This will bring up a dialogue to save the current patch as a MetaModule-compatible .yml file.
 Make sure your put the file in a place that you'll remember.

-You can now upload the patch to the hardware MetaModule via USB or MicroSD (WiFi is coming later with an expander module).
+You can now upload the patch to the hardware MetaModule via USB drive or microSD (WiFi is coming later with an expander module).

-#### USB
-TODO

-#### MicroSD
-Copy the .yml patch file to the MicroSD card on your MetaModule.
+Copy the .yml patch file to a microSD card or a USB drive.
+The card or drive must be formatted as FAT32 or ExFAT, with just a single partition.
 If you are a MetaModule developer, use a regular microSD card for this instead of the developer microSD card, otherwise the patch won't be visible.
+Insert the card or drive into the MetaModule and in a moment it will appear in the Patch Selector page (press the Back button repeatedly to get back to the Patch Selector page).
+You can open a patch just by selecting it and clicking on it.
+Play it by clicking the Play button.
+Once you have a patch opened or playing, you are free to remove the microSD card or USB drive -- the patch file is loaded into memory and will stay there until you open or play another patch.